LewisSteven2022/tjs-bake-browse-full/Logs/02_BUG_TRACKING_LOG.md

 - Added comprehensive error logging in orders API
 - Fallback mechanisms for missing database tables
 - Better error messages for debugging
+- New test navbar and modern About page prototype under `app/test-styling/` to iterate on design without impacting prod pages
+- Footer updated with Instagram and Facebook links (icons added)

 ## **KNOWN ISSUES**